 To aid with their continued professional development Newly Qualified Teachers (NQTs) have slightly different working conditions to other teachers.

 As an NQT you are a qualified teacher on induction.
 You will probably be teaching many more face to face hours than you did during your training.

 What to expect from classroom observations as a trainee teacher, including feedback, professional reviews and formal assessment meetings.

 Advice for trainees on managing behaviour in the classroom, including physical and social contact and infatuations.

-The National Education Union has produced a checklist of good practice for NQTs in Welsh.
-If the answer to any of the questions is no then you should discuss the matter with your workplace representative, in the first instance.
+The National Education Union has produced a checklist of good practice for NQTs in Wales.

 Applying for your first job as a teacher marks a significant stage in your career.
 It’s an exciting time, but you may also be feeling apprehensive about what you need to do.

 These lecture notes provide information on the legal framework for teachers beginning their careers.

 This briefing sets out guidance on teachers’ pay and conditions of service.